Sunny Kim shoots 59 to win his 67th Minor League Golf Tour title

 For the second time in as many weeks, a player has shot 59 on a developmental tour.
 This time, that player won.

-Sunny Kim shot 59 on the Minor League Golf Tour on March 24, winning their two-day event at The Fox Club in Palm City, Fla.
+Sunny Kim shot 59 on the Minor League Golf Tour on March 24, winning their The Fox Club 2-Day event at The Fox Club in Palm City, Fla.
 It's the first time any player has broken 60 in Minor League Golf Tour history.

 Kim, who began the day nine shots behind leader Gavin Hall, made eight birdies in the first 15 holes to give himself a chance and pull within a shot of Hall, who was a hole behind in the final group.
 Then Kim holed out a 9-iron from 165 yards on the par-4 16th hole to put a 2 on the card and take the solo lead.